Degaussing

-Degaussing is the process of decreasing or eliminating a remnant magnetic field.
+Degaussing, or deperming, is the process of decreasing or eliminating a remnant magnetic field.
 It is named after the gauss, a unit of magnetism, which in turn was named after Carl Friedrich Gauss.
 Due to magnetic hysteresis, it is generally not possible to reduce a magnetic field completely to zero, so degaussing typically induces a very small "known" field referred to as bias.
 Degaussing was originally applied to reduce ships' magnetic signatures during World War II.
-Degaussing is also used to reduce magnetic fields in cathode ray tube monitors and to destroy data held on magnetic storage.
+Degaussing is also used to reduce magnetic fields in tape recorders and cathode-ray tube displays, and to destroy data held on magnetic storage.

 Ships' hulls

 The term was first used by then-Commander Charles F. Goodeve, Royal Canadian Naval Volunteer Reserve, during World War II while trying to counter the German magnetic naval mines that were wreaking havoc on the British fleet.

 The mines detected the increase in the magnetic field when the steel in a ship concentrated the Earth's magnetic field over it.
 Admiralty scientists, including Goodeve, developed a number of systems to induce a small "N-pole up" field into the ship to offset this effect, meaning that the net field was the same as the background.
-Since the Germans used the gauss as the unit of the strength of the magnetic field in their mines' triggers (not yet a standard measure), Goodeve referred to the various processes to counter the mines as "degaussing".
+Since the Germans used the gauss as the unit of the strength of the magnetic field in their mines' triggers (not yet a standard measure), Goodeve referred to the various processes to counter the mines as degaussing.
 The term became a common word.

 The original method of degaussing was to install electromagnetic coils into the ships, known as coiling.
-In addition to being able to bias the ship continually, coiling also allowed the bias field to be reversed in the southern hemisphere, where the mines were set to detect "S-pole down" fields.
+In addition to being able to bias the ship continually, coiling also allowed the bias field to be reversed in the southern hemisphere, where the mines were set to detect "N-pole down" fields.
 British ships, notably cruisers and battleships, were well protected by about 1943.